AqwamCreates/DataPredict/docs/API/Others/ModelTrainingModifier.md

 * Model: The model object to modify its training capabilities.

-* gradientDescentType: The type of gradient descent to be used when train() function is called.
+* mode: The type of gradient descent to be used when train() function is called.
 Available modes are "Batch", "MiniBatch" and "Stochastic".

 * batchSize: The batch size to split the featureMatrix and labelVector into multiple parts.